asithniwantha/Easy-Copier/FEATURES.md

 -add about page with app version, developer info, and links to github repo and issues page.
 -implement update checking and notification system to inform users of new releases. or automatically download and install updates.
 -add a logging system to track errors, warnings, and important events for troubleshooting and user support.
+-log one.day into one.file
+-set settings window size to view all elments.
+-add about